top of page

 Moonlight in the Home

-For me, decorating the flat became an important part of feeling at home abroad.
+For me, decorating the flat has become an important part of feeling at home abroad.
 I started to notice how even small elements — like lighting or pieces of art — could completely transform a room.
-It’s not just one thing; it’s a combination of things coming together to create a feeling.

 89aeb1e9-12e2-4b92-ac3d-018156a8fdf8.jpeg